yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

   * You can see code in this project for call API through Eureka and this is under `callServiceBFromServiceAThroughEureka` method of `ServiceATestService` class.
   * Surprisingly that `Service -A` used `only one` url which provided from `Eureka Server` to call `Service B` and `Service B instance`.
   * So, `Eureka` can provide url as `Service Name` which service (application) registered in `Eureka Server`.
-  * That's what we call Service Discovery, and it's mean one service can discover easily other services if these all services registered in `Eureka Server`.
+  * That's what we call Service Discovery, and it's mean one service can discover (can call) easily other services location (ip address) by just giving Service Name.
+But all services need to register in `Eureka Server`.

-* Please note that there can have many service and each service has one or more instances.
+* Please note that there can have many services and each service has one or more instances.
   * Eg. `Service A` might have one or more instances.
   * `Service B` also might have another instance like Service B Instance 2.
   * There might have other services like `Service C`, etc... as per your microservices structure.
   * Service mean your application (microservice), and you can give the name as your want.
-  * In real world application, we do separated many instances for one service because it can handle well `thousands requests`.
+  * In real world applications, we do separate many instances for one service because it can handle well `thousands requests`.

 * That's what we call Service Discovery,
-  * it's mean one service can discover easily other services if these all services registered in `Eureka Server`.
+  * It's mean one service can discover (can call) easily other services location (ip address) by just giving Service Name.
+  * But all services need to register in `Eureka Server`.
-  * Service Discovery will reduce coupling because we can easily migrate(change) our application deployed server, and we don't need to change url for that server from caller service.
+  * Service Discovery will reduce coupling because we can easily migrate(change) our application deployed server, and we don't need to change url to reach that server in caller service.

 * Also, You can call `(built-in api) info api (which provided from actuator)` and `(built-in api) health api (which provided from actuator)` APIs too which APIs are provided from Spring Boot Actuator and that's built-in APIs as I don't need to add manually for those APIs.